 Characterization as a literary tool was coined in the mid 15th century.
-Aristotle in his Poetics argued that “tragedy is a representation, not of men, but of action and life”.
-Thus the assertion of the dominance of plot over characters, termed as plot-driven narrative, is unmistakable.
-This point of view was later on abandoned by many because, in the 19th century, the dominance of character over plot became clear through petty bourgeois novels.
+Aristotle in his Poetics argued that “tragedy is a representation, not of men, but of action and life.”
+Thus the assertion of the dominance of plot over characters, termed “plot-driven narrative,” is unmistakable.
+This point of view was later abandoned by many because, in the 19th century, the dominance of character over plot became clear through petty bourgeois novels.

 Types of Characterization

 This is a more subtle way of introducing the character to the audience.
-The audience has to deduce for themselves the characteristics of the character by observing his/her thought process, behavior, speech, way of talking, appearance, and way of communication with other characters and also by discerning the response of other characters.
+The audience has to deduce for themselves the characteristics of the character by observing his/her thought process, behavior, speech, way of talking, appearance, and manner of communication with other characters, as well as by discerning the response of other characters.

 Characterization in Drama

-On stage or in front of the camera, the actors usually do not have much time to characterize.
-This is why the character faces the risk of coming across as underdeveloped.
-In dramaturgy, the realists take a different approach by relying on implied characterization.
+On stage or in front of the camera, actors usually do not have much time to characterize.
+For this reason, the character faces the risk of coming across as underdeveloped.
+In dramaturgy, realists take a different approach, by relying on implied characterization.
 This is pivotal to the theme of their character-driven narrative.
 Examples of these playwrights are Anton Chekhov, Henrik Ibsen, and August Strindberg.

-The actors who act in such roles usually work on them profoundly to get an in-depth idea of the personality of their respective character.
-Often, during such shows, plays or dramas, no direct statements about the character’s nature are found.
+The actors who act in such roles usually work on them profoundly to get an in-depth idea of the personalities of their respective characters.
+Often, during such shows, plays, or dramas, no direct statements about the character’s nature are found.
 This kind of realism needs the actors to build the character from their own perspective initially.
-This is why realistic characterization is more of a subtle nature, which cannot directly be recognized.
+This is why realistic characterization is more of a subtle art, which cannot directly be recognized.